9 best Python Natural Language Processing (NLP) libraries

 Moreover, since the toolkit is written in Cython, it’s also really speedy and efficient.

+However, no tool is perfect.
 Compared to the libraries we have covered so far, spaCy supports the smallest number of languages (seven).
 However, the growing popularity of machine learning, NLP, and spaCy, as key libraries, means that the tool might start supporting more programming languages soon.

 polyglot

-This slightly lesser-known library is one of our favorites because it offers a broad range of analysis and impressive language coverage.
-Thanks to NumPy, it also works fast.
-Using polyglot is similar to spaCy – it’s very efficient, straightforward, and an excellent choice for projects involving a language spaCy doesn’t support.
+Polyglot is similar to spaCy – it’s very efficient, straightforward, and an excellent choice for projects involving a language spaCy doesn’t support.
 The library also stands out from the crowd because it requests a dedicated command in the command line through the pipeline mechanisms—worth a try.

 scikit-learn

 This handy NLP library provides developers with a wide range of algorithms for building machine-learning models.
 It offers many functions for the bag-of-words method of creating features to tackle text classification problems.
 The strength of this library is the intuitive class methods.
-Also, scikit-learn has excellent documentation that helps developers make the most of its features.

 However, the library doesn't use neural networks for text preprocessing.
 So if you'd like to carry out more complex preprocessing tasks like POS tagging for your text corpora, it's better to use other NLP libraries and then return to scikit-learn for building your models.